Akhil9368/Akhil9368/README.md

 - 🔭 I’m currently working as a student at **Dit University, Dehradun.**
-- 🌱 I’m currently learning  *Web development* and basically in *Frontend Development*.
+- 🌱 I’m currently learning  *Frontend Development*.
 - 👯 I’m looking to collaborate on **Frontend projects**.